-My 600-lb Life: The Incredible Story Of The Assanti Brothers, Steven And Justin
+‘My 600-lb Life’: The Incredible Story Of The Assanti Brothers, Steven And Justin

 So Steven decided to check himself into a hospital to get pain medication, which resulted in Dr. Nowzaradan putting him into rehab to treat his drug addiction.

 But even his rehab stint didn’t help Steven get rid of his drug addiction.
-After returning to his unhealthy habits a few more times and getting kicked out of My 600-Lb Life, Dr. Nowzaradan let the eldest of the Assanti brothers re-enter the program: and that’s where his progress began.
+After returning to his unhealthy habits a few more times and getting kicked out of My 600-Lb Life, Dr. Nowzaradan let the eldest of the Assanti brothers re-enter the program — and that’s where his progress began.

-Within just a month of following the My 600-Lb Life weight loss rules, Steven was able to lose a whopping 79-lbs, only to gain another 21-lbs after he tipped over a golf cart from his weight and fell off it.
+Within just a month of following the My 600-Lb Life weight loss rules, Steven was able to lose a whopping 79 lbs, only to gain another 21 lbs after he tipped over a golf cart from his weight and fell off it.

 After once again combating his drug addiction and getting his weight under control, Dr. Nowzaradan forced Steven to look at himself in a full-length mirror.

-Ever since then, the eldest of the Assanti brothers decided to throw away all junk food and has been drug-free and lost a whopping 73-lbs.
+Ever since then, the eldest of the Assanti brothers decided to throw away all junk food and has been drug-free and lost a whopping 73 lbs.
 Steven even reached out to his estranged brother Justin to make amends, according to the Daily Mail.

 ‘My 600-lb Life’ Assanti Brothers Update: Justin Does An AMA, Reveals Plans Of A Future Without Steven https://t.co/uj2smxAhiE pic.twitter.com/sl2Ag4Q45R